Jhgomez/StudyNotes/java/performance.md

 In order to use JFR, we should activate it.
 We may achieve this in two ways:

-1. when starting a Java application,
+1. when starting a Java application, from the command line.
 2. passing diagnostic commands of the jcmd tool when a Java application is already running

 JFR doesn’t have a standalone tool.
 We use Java Mission Control (JMC), which contains a plugin that allows us to visualize the data collected by JFR.
 These tools working together form a suite for collecting low-level runtime information of a running Java program